2025 Air Canada flight attendants strike

-The 2025 Air Canada flight attendants strike refers to an ongoing labour dispute between 10,517 flight attendants and their union, the Canadian Union of Public Employees (CUPE), and Air Canada, that evolved into a strike from August 16–19, 2025.
+The 2025 Air Canada flight attendants strike refers to an ongoing labour dispute between 10,517 flight attendants working with the Canadian Union of Public Employees (CUPE), and Air Canada, that evolved into a strike from August 16–19, 2025.
 The strike affected flights on Air Canada and Air Canada Rouge, but not other brands under Air Canada Express, run by Jazz Aviation and PAL Airlines.

 Jobs minister Patty Hajdu imposed binding arbitration, and the Canada Industrial Relations Board subsequently issued a return-to-work order, which was defied by the union.
 On August 19, both parties announced that they had arrived at a tentative agreement which would be subject to ratification by membership.
 Air Canada indicated it would start resuming flights from the same day.
 The vote by CUPE members to ratify the agreement began on August 27 and lasted until September 6, 2025, ending with 99.1% of voting employees rejecting the wage offer portion of the agreement.